EdgelessPE/fetch-ventoy/readme.md

 # Fetch Ventoy
-This script can help fetch latest Ventoy release from [ventoy/Ventoy](https://github.com/ventoy/Ventoy),run by GitHub Actions
+This script can help fetch latest Ventoy release from [ventoy/Ventoy](https://github.com/ventoy/Ventoy),run locally

 Also a deno hello world project for me